-Bingx Tradfi Daily Trading Volume Doubles In One Week, Surpassing $2 Billion And Defying The Trend
+BingX TradFi Daily Trading Volume Doubles in One Week, Surpassing $2 Billion and Defying the Trend

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) PANAMA CITY – (ARB NEWSWIRE ) – BingX, a leading cryptocurrency exchange and Web3-AI company, today announced a significant milestone for its TradFi perpetual futures offering, as 24-hour trading volume doubled over the past week to exceed $2 billion.
+(MENAFN- EmailWire) PANAMA CITY – (ARB NEWSWIRE) – BingX, a leading cryptocurrency exchange and Web3-AI company, today announced a significant milestone for its TradFi perpetual futures offering, as 24-hour trading volume doubled over the past week to exceed $2 billion.
 The surge was largely driven by strong demand for perpetual Gold trading, which alone contributed more than $1.5 billion in volume, underscoring growing user interest in round-the-clock access to traditional financial markets through crypto-native infrastructure.

 BingX TradFi is now fully integrated across the BingX ecosystem: